Logo Design

 Signage

-Building signage logos tend to occupy the top-centred position.
+Building signage logos tend to be centred at the top.

 For in-store displays/banners, logos often reside centred at the top or bottom edge.

-Carefully weigh the context and goals when finalising outdoor signage logo placement.
+Carefully weigh the context and goals when finalising the placement of outdoor signage logos.

 On a website homepage, the top-left corner ensures high visibility and scalability.
 But on printed materials like stationery, centred placements are more expected.